annmonrajijames/Child_safety_gadget_HomeSecurity/README.md

 Child safety gadget 2.0, brings camera feature to the device where it will take a picture and sends the picture to Google drive when someone comes near the device.
 An IR sensor is used for this, as the child enters the password the IR sensor which is placed near the device will get activated and will send the picture to parents Google drive.
 The components used in this project are ESP32CAM, IR sensor, FTDI232 (only while uploading the code), Jumper wires and Breadboard.

+## Child safety gadget 3.0
+Door lock is added to the existing child safety gadget, which makes part of Home Security.
+Door will be opened if either correct password OR pseudo-password is entered, To lock the door reverse password of correct password can be entered.
+For wrong password, nothing will happen.

 # Development steps for child safety 1.0